-Vidalia police searching for missing 17-year-old - Mississippi's Best Community Newspaper
+Law enforcement agencies continue search for missing 17-year-old - Mississippi's Best Community Newspaper

-Vidalia police searching for missing 17-year-old
+Law enforcement agencies continue search for missing 17-year-old

+VIDALIA — On Thursday afternoon, law enforcement officials were using a Baton Rouge helicopter to try to locate a missing Vidalia teen.

-VIDALIA — The Vidalia Police Department is searching for a 17-year-old Shanon Robb, who has been missing since 3:30 a.m.
-Thursday.
+Vidalia Police Chief Joey Merrill said 17-year-old Shanon Robb has been missing since approximately 3:30 a.m. on Thursday.

-The Vidalia Police Department posted on social media Thursday asking the public to help them locate Robb, who has autism spectrum disorder.

 “Please be on the lookout for this 17-year-old white male who has been missing since 3:30 this morning. … Please do not approach him as he is on the autism spectrum.
-Call the Police Department at 318-336-5254 or Investigations Captain Jimmy Watts at 601-597-4903 should you have any information or see this young man,” the post states.
+Call the Police Department at 318-336-5254 or Investigations Captain Jimmy Watts at 601-597-4903 should you have any information or see this young man,” Merrill posted on social media.

+Thursday afternoon, the Concordia Parish Sheriff’s Office announced officers would be circling the area in a Baton Rouge helicopter to search for Robb, advising area residents not to be alarmed.

 The teen’s mother, Destiny Robb, also posted on social media regarding her son’s disappearance.

-He was last seen on camera wearing a cowboy hat, brown boots, a corduroy jacket and carrying a large duffel back heading towards the Mississippi River bridge from Vidalia to Natchez, she said.
+He was last seen on camera wearing a cowboy hat, brown boots, a corduroy jacket and carrying a large duffel back heading toward the Mississippi River bridge from Vidalia to Natchez, she said.

 Shanon Robb is 5’6’’ tall and has long brown hair and blue eyes, according to his mother’s post.

+“Shanon is missing.
+Please help us.
+He left our home at 3:30 a.m. with a bag, and was last seen heading towards the bridge,” her post states.

 Natchez hires help in procuring disaster relief funds due to winter storm damage